 The Forensic Clinical Examiner has many roles.
 A caring, non-judgemental approach is of the utmost importance when providing services for a victim of sexual crime.
 The Examiner should clearly convey that no one deserves to be raped, and the patient is not responsible for the assault.
 The person should be reassured that they made the best choices possible, under the circumstances (See Box 1).
-It is important to remember that the person may not recollect the entire incident (See 3:2), or may be unable or unwilling to talk about some aspects of the incident.
+It is important to remember, that the person may not recollect the entire incident (See 3:2), or may be unable or unwilling to talk about some aspects of the incident.

 All victims should be encouraged to report the assault to An Garda Síochána.
 The person, however, should be made aware that they can themselves decide whether or not to progress the complaint.
 Although forensic specimens will usually be taken up to 7 days after an alleged incident, physical evidence (if present initially) may not exist more than 72 hours after the assault.
-Prompt reporting should, therefore, be encouraged.
+Prompt reporting should therefore be encouraged.

 Consent for all of the procedures undertaken should be obtained after a thorough explanation.
-Healthcare providers are responsible for documenting the pertinent aspects of the history, performing a careful physical examination, collecting the required forensic material, treating physical injuries that have resulted from the assault, providing care in terms of prophylaxis against pregnancy and sexually transmitted infections and ensuring that appropriate psychological support is available.
+Healthcare providers are responsible for documenting the pertinent aspects of the history, performing a careful physical examination, collecting the required forensic material, treating physical injuries that have resulted from the assault, providing care in terms of prophylaxis against pregnancy and sexually transmitted infections and ensuring that there is appropriate psychological support.2 i KPI: % of patients who had the opportunity to speak with a Psychological Support Worker at the first SATU visit.